 Cesky Krumlov Things to Do

 The main square is the heart of the city.
-This big space houses the Town Hall, Plague Column and Visitor’s Center.
+This big space houses the Town Hall, Plague Column, and Visitor’s Center.
 It is the place to find banks, ATMs and public restrooms.
 There are several benches where you can sit down, people watch, enjoy a pastry or indulge with an ice cream cone.
 Make sure you appreciate the colorful façade of the many buildings lining the four sides.

 Saint Vitus Church

-After the castle, this is the second architectural landmark of town.
+After the castle, this is the second architectural landmark of the town.
 Its spire is seen from most points on the ground.